biankatpas/weather-ms/README.md

 ## Running Tests

 Unit tests are currently under development.
-Once available, they will be located in the `tests` directory of the project.
+Once available, they will be located in the `app/tests` directory of the project.
 Please check back later for updates on how to run and use the test suite.